northridge-dev/python-game-dev/problem_sets/christmas_countdown/IN_CASE_OF_EMERGENCY.md

 ### Generalizing the strategy

-We have a what looks like a viable strategy.
+We have what looks like a viable strategy.
 Now let's figure out how to generalize it.

 1. Find the number of days remaining in the current month and add it to the count
 2. For each month between the current month and December, add the number of days